alfolio/alfolio.github.io/_posts/2022-11-03-fiea-tech-art-portfolio.md

     All Pixel Arts
 </div>

-* All of these assets had their glowing counterpart aswell, to mimic the animation of getting hit.
+* All of these assets had their glowing counterpart as well, to mimic the animation of getting hit.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">